 December 5, 2018

-Late last week Hobie Serval had an off day.
+Late last week, Hobie Serval had an off day.
 Keepers gave him fluids and he seemed back to normal.
 But on Saturday, he looked significantly worse.
 Dr. Lassiter came out and we got him down for a physical.
 She found what appeared to be a bowel obstruction.
 Unfortunately for Hobie, this was not his first obstruction.
 Before coming to live with us, he had multiple surgeries to remove foreign objects.

 Due to his condition (he was dehydrated, had high kidney values, and had a very low temperature), we decided to get him hydrated and warmed up overnight and to perform his surgery the next day.
-On Sunday his blood work looked better than the previous day and his temperature was back to normal.
+On Sunday, his blood work looked better than the previous day and his temperature was back to normal.
 Dr. Lassiter was able to remove the blockage and we recovered him in the vet center overnight.
-We knew that we were not out of the woods, but so far, things had gone well.
+We knew that we were not out of the woods, but so far things had gone well.

 If you don’t spend a lot of time off the tour path, you may not have met Hobie.
 He was a shy serval and liked to keep to himself.
 There were many times that you could walk around his enclosure looking for him, only to find him right in front of you, laying perfectly still.
 We were more than happy to offer Hobie the best life possible for a former pet.
 He enjoyed chasing the local wildlife (sorry, snakes and mice!) and visiting with people he knew.
-While he will no longer be in the sanctuary, his story will live on as a reminded to us all to treat wild animals with the respect they deserve.
+While he will no longer be in the sanctuary, his story will live on as a reminder to us all to treat wild animals with the respect they deserve.